The Ultimate WordPress Multisite Domain Mapping Guide

 - Repeat the Process for More Subsites (if needed)

-Have your hosting account, domain registrar, and WordPress dashboards open and ready.
+Have the dashboards of your hosting account, domain registrar, and WordPress Multisite open and ready.

 Now, let’s get mapping!

 To get started, have a WordPress Multisite Network up and running, ideally with one or more subsites.
 Since this guide is about domain mapping WordPress, I won’t go into finer details of how to set up a Multisite.

 Here’s a basic overview of the Multisite network and subsites creation process: